GreenMountainPower/spring-cloud-netflix-microservices/README.md

     serviceUrl:
       defaultZone: ${eureka-server.uri:http://127.0.0.1:8761}/eureka/
 ```
-which tells this client where to find the Eureka Server Retistry to register at.
+which tells this client where to find the Eureka Server Registry to register at.
 If there are multiple servers to register at, the above property can be provided with multiple comma separated uri's.

 The `server.port` property for the "client" modules are set to 0 to facilitate starting up multiple instances.
-Bening able to run multiple instances of a service opens up the gateway for setting up Load Balancing.
+Being able to run multiple instances of a service opens up the gateway for setting up Load Balancing.
 To enable client side load balancing, the below dependency is added:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>